Skip to main content

 Computes checksums for all artifacts.
 Supported algorithms: SHA-1, SHA-224, SHA-256 (default), SHA-384, SHA-512, BLAKE2b, BLAKE2s.

 Creates a GitHub release (or updates an existing draft).
-Uploads all artifacts as release assets.
+Uploads all artifacts — including their signatures — as release assets.
 Supports draft mode, prerelease detection, make_latest, and custom release names with header/footer templates.

 Publishes to package managers: